qavajs/qavajs.github.io/docs/intro.md

 After the process is done you will have a _config.ts(js)_ file in project root directory that is going to be used to configure test execution.

 ### Test development
-As the **qavajs** based on the Cucumber the test scripts are written in GHERKIN format both from of built-in steps and those you will create yourself.
+As the **qavajs** based on the Cucumber the test scripts are written in GHERKIN format both of built-in steps and those you will create yourself.
 ```gherkin
 Feature: Wikipedia